d4140n-4h3-1/SegMark/README.md

 1. Enhance MDEB to detect page_number.md in separate chapters.

 2. Load table of contents from a sidebar in a similar fashion as Gitub.

+3. Profanity filter is a possibility.

 ## Parser-Agnostic Features